Tame class field theory over local fields: Tame class group and motivic cohomology

 When $Z$ is moreover complete (e.g., a closed point of $X$), the duality and purity isomorphisms yield the Gysin homomorphism $\iota_* \colon H^i(Z, \Lambda(j)) \to H^{2n+i}_c(X, \Lambda(n+j))$ which is dual to the push-forward homomorphism $\iota_* \colon H_{d-n-i}(Z, \Lambda(d-n-j)) \to H_{d-n-i}(X, \Lambda(d-n-j))$.
 In other words, there is a commutative diagram

-If $k$ is not perfect, we shall need Gysin homomorphism even when $Z$ is not regular.
+We shall need a version of Gysin map when $k$ is not perfect and $Z$ is not regular.
 The purity theorem does not hold in this case.
-However, the notions of fundamental class and refined Gysin map of ~\eqref{eqn:Gysin-0} allow us to show the existence of the Gysin homomorphism for $E$-theory without assuming purity.
+However, the fundamental class and refined Gysin map of ~\eqref{eqn:Gysin-0} allow us to show the existence of the Gysin homomorphism for $E$-theory without assuming purity.
 This is the context of the following result.

 \begin{lem} Let $\iota \colon Z \inj X$ be a regular closed immersion of pure codimension $n$ in $\Sch_k$.
 Assume that $Z$ is complete.
 Then there is a natural Gysin homomorphism